kul-arun/kul-arun/README.md

 Hi, My name is Arun
 ============================================================================================================================

 I am passionate about Physics, Maths and Computer Science.
-I enjoy travelling, Chess and beer.
+In my free time, I enjoy travelling, Chess and beer.

 *   ✉️  You can contact me at [kul.arun21@gmail.com](mailto:kul.arun21@gmail.com)
 *   🤝  I'm open to collaborating on interesting projects